 Pursuant to an earn-in agreement, Coeur Mining Inc. ("Coeur") has the right to acquire the Company's option in the property.
 To earn into the initial option, Coeur is required to pay a total of US\$110,000 to the Company (US\$60,000 received to date), incur exploration expenditures in accordance with the underlying option agreement, pay claim maintenance costs and assume and maintain the reclamation bond.
-The Company will act as operator during the earn-in period and may charge up to 10% for overhead fees.

-A Phase 1 drilling program, which consisted of 2 core holes for a total of 624 metres at the Russ area - the only area that was permitted for Phase 1 drilling this year - identified thick zones of anomalous gold and pathfinder elements and provided important data on stratigraphy and structure that will help guide future drilling.
-Targeting continues on three other target areas: Deep Quito, Aspen, and Q-4.
-These are being permitted for a Phase 2 reverse-circulation drilling program during the summer of 2017.
+A 2016 Phase 1 drilling program consisted of 2 core holes for a total of 624 metres at the Russ area - the only area that was permitted for Phase 1 drilling that year - identified thick zones of anomalous gold and pathfinder elements and provided important data on stratigraphy and structure that will help guide future drilling.
+Targeting continues on other target areas including Deep Quito, Aspen, and Q-4.
+A Phase 2 reverse-circulation drilling program is planned for the Deep Quito target during the summer of 2017, with permitting underway.